-- Through daily uploads, Walden shall report to the USBE staff, through the UTREx reporting system, on the rates of long-term suspensions and expulsions of students with disabilities and nondisabled students, including data disaggregated by race and ethnicity.
+- 1. Through daily uploads, Walden shall report to the USBE staff, through the UTREx reporting system, on the rates of long-term suspensions and expulsions of students with disabilities and students who are nondisabled, including data disaggregated by race and ethnicity.
 The USBE staff shall examine these data to determine if significant discrepancies are occurring: - a.
-Between nondisabled students and students with disabilities within Walden.

-- 2. If discrepancies are occurring, the USBE staff shall review and, if appropriate, require revisions in both USBE and LEA policies, procedures, and practices to ensure compliance with Part B of the IDEA. - 3.
+Between students who are nondisabled and students with disabilities within Walden. - 2.
+If discrepancies are occurring, the USBE staff shall review and, if appropriate, require revisions in both USBE and LEA policies, procedures, and practices to ensure compliance with Part B of the IDEA. - 3.
 Policies, procedures, and practices to be reviewed and, if appropriate, revised, include: - a.
 The development and implementation of IEPs; - b.
 The use of positive behavior interventions and supports; and - c.
+Procedural safeguards.

-Procedural safeguards. - VIII.F.
-PROHIBITION ON MANDATORY MEDICATION (34 CFR § 300.174; RULES VIII.X.) - The USBE prohibits State and Walden personnel from requiring parents or adult students to obtain a prescription for substances identified under schedules I, II, III, IV, or V in section 202(c) of the Controlled Substances Act for a student as a condition of attending school, receiving an evaluation, or receiving services under Part B of the IDEA (21 USC § 812(c)). - 2.
-Nothing in Rules VIII.X.1. shall be construed to create a Federal prohibition against teachers and other school personnel consulting or sharing classroom-based observations with parent(s) or adult student regarding a student's academic and functional performance, or behavior in the classroom or school, or regarding the need for evaluation for special education or related services related to child find.
+VIII.F.PROHIBITION ON MANDATORY MEDICATION (34 CFR § 300.174; RULES VIII.X.)

+- The USBE prohibits State and Walden personnel from requiring parents or student who is an adult to obtain a prescription for substances identified under schedules I, II, III, IV, or V in section 202(c) of the Controlled Substances Act for a student as a condition of attending school, receiving an evaluation, or receiving services under Part B of the IDEA (21 USC § 812(c)). - 2.
+Nothing in Rules VIII.X.1. shall be construed to create a Federal prohibition against teachers and other school personnel consulting or sharing classroom- based observations with parent(s) or student who is an adult regarding a student's academic and functional performance, or behavior in the classroom or school, or regarding the need for evaluation for special education or related services related to child find.